 27. Make a list of everything you’re thankful for.
 My therapist told me to do this a few years ago, and after getting into the habit, it’s really helped me out of my negative mindset.
 There are so many basic things that we take for granted, such as hot running water and sunlight.
 I keep a gratitude journal now, and it’s one of my favorite coping skills for depression.

 28. Play a board game.
 I recently played Pandemic, and my love of board games was reborn!
 They can be so much fun, especially when hanging out with friends.
-It’s such a fun way to connect without pressure that isn’t costly.
+It’s such a fun way to connect with others that isn’t costly.

 29. Check out this mental illness podcast.
 It’s my favorite!
 It’s very dark and raw and real, but full of humor.
 When I dropped out of college after being hospitalized, I felt like such a failure, and this podcast helped me realize that everyone is fucked up, and I CAN succeed.
+There are so many people out there who experience anxiety and depression.
 Knowing you’re not alone can give you a much-needed change in perspective.
 I’m back in school now, and I know that when I hit any bumps in the road, I can turn on this podcast to remind me that I’m not alone.